What should I wear?

 What if I say or do the wrong thing while I’m at the church?

 We all do from time to time, but honestly there aren’t that many ways to slip up.
-And if you happen to get off track or go astray, don’t worry about it.
-It’s church.
+You will find we each individually have our own habits or preferences or come from different traditions.
+Some people kneel, some stand.
+Some cross themselves, some don’t.
+Some sing along to all the parts, some prefer to listen.
+And even seasoned churchgoers get muddled sometimes.
+If you happen to get off track or go astray, don’t worry about it.
+No one is likely to notice.
+And after all, it’s church.
 We don’t judge!